la2050/archive/_organizations/impact-hub-los-angeles.md

   year_submitted:
     - '2016'
     - '2015'
-title: Impact Hub Los Angeles
+original_project_ids:
+  - '5102139'
+  - '6102179'
+original_project_titles:
+  - 'The Digital District: A 21st Century Neighborhood of Los Angeles '
+  - >-
+    Virtual Reality in Blue: Linking the Next Generation Police Officers to the communities in LA.
 extrapolated_project_ids:
   - '6102179'
   - '5102139'
-project_titles_from_extrapolated_project_ids:
+extrapolated_project_titles:
   - >-
     Virtual Reality in Blue: Linking the Next Generation Police Officers to the communities in LA.
   - 'The Digital District: A 21st Century Neighborhood of Los Angeles'
-original_project_titles:
-  - 'The Digital District: A 21st Century Neighborhood of Los Angeles '
-  - >-
-    Virtual Reality in Blue: Linking the Next Generation Police Officers to the communities in LA.
-original_project_ids:
-  - '5102139'
-  - '6102179'

 ---